August 27, 2019

 Why do we need Semaphore?

 • Let's say our application calls a service, which is quite slow.
-Because the service is slow, at a time only 5 calls can be made.
+Because the service is slow, only 5 calls can be made at a time.

 • A Semaphore will act as a layer, with a limited number of permits (in our case permits=5).

-• Now thread 1 wants to access the service, it will call acquire() method to get the permit.
-Semaphore will check number of available permits (in our case its 5), if its available it will give permit to thread 1 and then decrements the permit by 1 (now the permit=4).
+• A thread 1 wants to access the service, it will call the acquire() method to get the permit.
+Semaphore will check the number of available permits (in our case it's 5), if it's available it will give a permit to thread 1 and then decrease the permit by 1 (now the permit=4).

 • While thread 1 is accessing the slow service, thread 2 comes.
-The Semaphore again checks available permit (which is 4) and give it to thread 2.
+The Semaphore again checks the available permit (which is 4) and gives it to thread 2.

-• Lets say thread 3, 4 and 5 comes and get the permit.
-While these 5 threads are accessing the slow service thread 6 comes, since now the permit is 0 Semaphore will block the thread 6.
+• Let's say threads 3, 4 and 5 come and get the permit.
+While these 5 threads are accessing the slow service thread 6 comes, since now the permit is 0 Semaphore will block thread 6.

-• In the meanwhile, Thread 1 completes the work from slow service, it will call release() method.
+• In the meantime, Thread 1 completes the work from slow service, it will call the release() method.
 The release() method will increment the permit(which was 0) by 1.
-Now the permit is 1, the Semaphore gives the access to Thread 6 and decrements the permit (new value will be 0).
+Now the permit is 1, and the Semaphore gives access to Thread 6 and decrements the permit (new value will be 0).

 What is Semaphore in Java?